chetryJyoti/mind-games/project-progress.md

 - game logic with target and all words
 - end screen for wordle game
 - bug end game screen router navigations doesnot work properly
+- interesting bug with clerk: if you have enabled username and makred it as required then you have to pass it or else user session won't be created
+- firebase configurations setup and stats mapping in db